-Current world records for fly-casting your typical stream rod are now around 130ft – 40m, but most anglers cannot consistently cast further than about 20m, yet they have no trouble catching fish.
+Current world record for fly-casting your typical stream rod is now around 40m (130ft) or more.
+Most anglers cannot consistently cast further than about 20m, yet they have no trouble catching fish.
 More than 95% of trout are caught within 10m, and in small streams even closer.
 So all this should be good news to the new fly angler; an accurate cast within 5 metres is all that is required on a stream, and on a lake 10 -15m is more than enough.

 This casting forwards and backwards in the air is called false casting.
 False casting is used to lengthen how much line we have in the air, in preparation for the presentation cast.
-If we have enough speed in the loop, we can let some loose line slip through our fingers and shoot out as the loop is travelling away from us.
+To false cast, we must have enough speed in the loop, so that we can let some loose line slip through our fingers and shoot out as the loop is travelling away from us.

 The presentation cast is the final cast where we place the fly on the water.
 For the basic presentation cast we let the line straighten out above the water, and then land gently.
 This means that we do not disturb the water too much or scare the fish.